Academic Calendars and Schedules

 Student Academic Performance Committee (SAPC)

 The Student Academic Performance Committee is responsible for recommending policy to the Executive Council relating to the academic and professional performance and progress of students.
 It meets regularly to review students' performance and make recommendations for academic action.
 The committee develops, maintains and upholds the academic regulations for the school.
-The SAPC will determine whether any academic action is necessary, and the student will be informed of such, in writing, by the Senior Associate Dean for Academic Affairs, or their designee.
+The SAPC will determine whether any academic action is necessary, and the student will be informed of such, in writing, by the Vice Dean, or their designee.